Basirhat: Hailstorm

-In February 19, 2025, a series of severe Hailstorm and Convective thunderstorms occurred in the Basirhat subdivision, including the municipal region, causing minor damages to weak structures and agriculture.
+On 19 February 2025, a series of severe Hailstorm and Convective thunderstorms occurred in the Basirhat subdivision, including the municipal region, causing minor damages to weak structures and agriculture.

-A similar incident occurred on March 22, 2014, when a 20 minutes hailstorm event caused damage to approximately 2,500 homes in parts of North 24 Parganas, including Barasat, Basirhat, Barrackpore and Bongaon.
+A similar incident occurred on 22 March 2014, when a 20-minute hailstorm event caused damage to approximately 2,500 homes in parts of North 24 Parganas, including Barasat, Basirhat, Barrackpore and Bongaon.

 Demographics

 According to the 2011 census of India, Basirhat Municipality had a population of 125,254.
 Basirhat had a sex ratio of 981 females per 1000 males and a literacy rate of 87.35%.
 Scheduled Castes and Scheduled Tribes make up 18.94% and 0.41% of the population respectively.

 Basirhat is an urban agglomeration consisting of four different neighborhoods; Basirhat City (M), Uttar Bagundi (CT), Raghunathpur (CT) and Dandirhat (CT).

-Projection based on past growth rates estimate that as of 2025, the population of Basirhat city is around 180000 to 190000.
-While the broader UA region is estimated to have an population of approximately 206000.
-The current literacy rate of Basirhat is projected around more than 93.5%.
+Projection based on past growth rates estimate that as of 2026, the population of Basirhat city is around 180000 to 190000.
+While the broader UA region is estimated to have an population of approximately 212000.
+The current literacy rate of Basirhat is projected around more than 97.5%.

 Bengali is the predominant language, spoken by 99.77% of the population.